 Seebach & Company continues to monitor the COVID-19 situation and its implications to our staff and clients.
 We will update this page as new information becomes available.

 Office Policy - we are open for in-person visits with normal office hours.
-We ask clients not to enter our building if they have symptoms consistent with COVID-19 or have traveled outside the country in the last 14 days and request that masks be worn in the office.
+We ask clients not to enter our building if they have symptoms consistent with COVID-19, have been in contact with someone with symptoms/positive test result, or have traveled outside the country in the last 14 days and we request that masks be worn in the office.

 Documents can also be submitted in the following manner: